Tyrone Taylor Player Props: Brewers vs. Dodgers

 Tyrone Taylor At The Plate

-- Taylor has gotten a hit in three of six games this season, but he has zero multi-hit games.
+- Taylor has had a base hit in five of eight games this year, and multiple hits once.

-- He has homered in one of six games, and in 5.3% of his plate appearances.
+- He has homered in one of eight games, and in 3.7% of his plate appearances.

 - Taylor has driven in a run twice this season, but just one in each of those games.